A Brief Description And History

 The High School Atmosphere

 In many ways, the EEP experience remains similar to a normal high school experience.
-Each entering freshman class has a common Schedule of Curriculum including courses designed to simulate a normal secondary school curriculum.
+Each entering freshman class has a common Schedule of Curriculum, including courses designed to simulate a normal secondary school curriculum.
 Coursework includes Social Science, History, English, and Mathematics.
 EEP students must be on campus at least 4 days per week.
 They are encouraged to maintain a presence in the Honors College spaces to facilitate the development of friendships, engagement, and inclusion in campus events and activities.
 The students in the EEP are also encouraged to maintain the relationships they formed with their friends from their previous schools, and they often participate in their traditional school activities.
-Such age-appropriate activities include sports, dances and, of course, the prom.
-EEP students also organize many similar activities for themselves here at the university.
-In addition to EEP, Cal State LA also houses the Los Angeles County High School for the Arts (LACHSA), which has a population of 500 adolescent high school students.
-While these students do not take classes with the EEP students, we encourage interaction between these two groups of highly talented young students.
-In 2011, the Marc and Eva Stern Math and Science high school opened on campus.
-This presence of high school populations on the campus allows the EEP students to blend in and go relatively unnoticed by other age-traditional undergraduate students.
+Such age-appropriate activities include sports, dances, and of course, the prom.
+EEP students also organize many similar activities for themselves here at the University.
+In addition to EEP, Cal State LA also houses the Los Angeles County High School for the Arts (LACHSA), which has a population of 500 adolescent high school students, and in 2011, the Marc and Eva Stern Math and Science High School opened on campus.
+While these students do not take classes with the EEP students, we encourage interaction among these three groups of highly talented young students.
+This presence of high school populations on the campus allows the EEP students to blend in and go relatively unnoticed by age-traditional undergraduate students.